How are limited company dividends taxed?

 What is the dividend allowance?

-There is a dividend allowance which applies to the first £1,000 of dividends.
-Although this means that the first £1,000 of dividends you receive are not taxable, this doesn’t reduce the overall level of income you receive for tax purposes.
+A dividend allowance applies to the first £500 of dividends.
+Although this means that the first £500 of dividends you receive are not taxable, this doesn’t reduce the overall level of income you receive for tax purposes.

 What paperwork do I have to complete?

-A limited company has to hold a board meeting, during which the directors decided to declare a dividend – and record this decision in board meeting minutes.
+A limited company has to hold a board meeting, during which the directors decide to declare a dividend – and record this decision in board meeting minutes.

 The company has to provide all shareholders with a dividend voucher which details: